serverpod/serverpod_docs/docs/06-concepts/18-testing/04-best-practises.md

 ✅ Have a clear structure for the different types of test.
 Serverpod recommends the following two folders in the `server`:

-- `test`: Unit tests.
+- `test/unit`: Unit tests.
-- `integration_test`: Tests for endpoints or business logic modules using the `withServerpod` helper.
+- `test/integration`: Tests for endpoints or business logic modules using the `withServerpod` helper.